The Best 3 Days in Athens Itinerary by JetSettingFools.com

 Morning: Acropolis Views

 The Underdog is a bright and hip brunch spot that serves delicious Freddos.
-Plus, they make hearty breakfast dishes, like pancakes and eggs Benedict.
+Plus, they make hearty breakfast dishes, like pancakes and Eggs Benedict.

 Lunch: Traditional Greek Food

+For a quick option, go to O Gyros Pou Gyrevis.
 Otherwise, sit down at Liondi, where they serve typical Greek dishes.
 They have vegetarian options, too.

 Afternoon: All About the Acropolis

-Before heading up the hilltop, visit the outstanding Acropolis Museum.
+Before heading up the famous hilltop, visit the outstanding Acropolis Museum.
 The modern, 3-story building houses the most precious artifacts from Acropolis Hill.

 The most impressive temples that still stand (although they will likely to be covered in scaffolding) are the Parthenon, the Erechteion and the Temple of Nike.

-We believe it is best to enter Acropolis Hill from the less-busy Southern Slope Entrance.
+The remains are a shell of what once was, but impressive, nonetheless.
+We believe it is best to enter from the less-busy Southern Slope Entrance.

 As you make your way into the grand Propylaia entryway, look up to the Temple of Nike to your right.